Litepie/Teams/SECURITY.md

 ## 🚨 Reporting a Vulnerability

 We take security vulnerabilities seriously.
-If you discover a security vulnerability within Litepie Teams, please follow these steps:
+If you discover a security vulnerability within Lavalite Teams, please follow these steps:

 ### 1. **Do NOT** create a public issue
 Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.